(OSHC) After School Care & Vacation Care

 We offer Afternoon Tea during After School Care with a menu that incorporates a balance of healthy and varied food options.
 The children will be encouraged to try new food and explore food from different cultures.

 What to expect on the first day:

-If your child is in the ELC, Reception or Year One, a staff member will collect them from their classroom at the end of the school day and bring them across to the play room, in the Ahepa Building.
+If your child is in Reception or Year One, a staff member will collect them from their classroom at the end of the school day and bring them across to the play room, in the AHEPA Building.